All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Omega-3 — fatty acids that reduce inflammation

 Omega-3 fatty acids are not vitamins, but without them, vitamin complexes work less effectively.
-They reduce inflammation levels in muscles and joints, improve blood circulation, and support the cardiovascular system.
+They reduce inflammation in muscles and joints, improve blood circulation, and support the cardiovascular system.

 How to take vitamins correctly